 Along the same lines, if your junk car is a rusted out vehicle that will never make it onto the road again, it will have to be bought for its parts or scrap value, depending on the model.

-Let’s say you have an old junk car that’s not worth refurbishing.
-The parts of the car still have value, because everything from the battery to the tires to the radio can potentially be removed and resold.
+In determining how much junkyards pay for cars, it is important to know that some of your vehicle’s parts may be resold.
+Parts that are in good condition can be resold for a small profit.
+Everything from the battery to the tires to the radio can potentially be removed and resold.
 The market value of those parts is based on how high the demand is.
 The higher the demand, the higher the value.

 If other people with the same car frequently need repairs, demand is high.
 If your junker is a rare car for which parts are hard to find, demand is high.
 Conversely, if your car’s parts are not often resold, the car is probably worth less.